aokassamali/m5-forecasting/README.md

 ### Seasonal Naive Baseline
 **Prediction**: Sales for day t = Sales from day t-7 (same weekday last week)

 This captures weekly shopping patterns (weekend vs. weekday) with zero training required.
-It's the "beat this or your ML added no value" benchmark.
+If we can't beat a naive model, no point introducing complexity into forecasting system.

 **Results**: WRMSSE = 1.32